Order your LLC Formation online. It's easy, inexpensive, and guides you through the decisions to set up your LLC the way you want.

 Many states also require business entities to file an annual report to maintain good standing with the secretary of state.
 If an annual report is required for LLCs formed in Wisconsin, view the table below.

-Agency: Wisconsin Department of Financial Institutions (DFI) - Corporation Section Form:
+Agency: Wisconsin Department of Financial Institutions (DFI) - Division of Corporate and Consumer Services - Corporations Bureau Form:

 Use the form that WDFI mailed your registered agent or file online.
 Annual report forms are not available for downloading from the WDFI website.
 Call (608) 261-7577 to request a replacement form.